Objective Media Group

-Objective Media Group (OMG), previously known as Objective Productions, is a media company that produces shows in comedy, comedy drama, entertainment, factual entertainment and Magic.
-It has produced shows including The Cube, Breaking Magic, The Real Hustle, Peep Show, Fresh Meat, and Toast of London.
-The company has offices in Glasgow, Scotland and Los Angeles, California.
+Objective Media Group (OMG), previously known as Objective Productions, is a media production company.
+It has produced shows including The Cube, Lingo, The Gold, Feel Good, Peep Show, Fresh Meat, and Toast of London.
+The company has offices in London, Manchester, Glasgow, Scotland and Los Angeles, California.

 Objective has won a number of awards including BAFTA, RTS Awards, British Comedy Awards, Rose d'Or, Monte Carlo Golden Nymphs and the South Bank Show.

+History

+Objective Productions was founded in 1991 as Objective Productions by Andrew O'Connor.

+On 15 August 2007, British independent powerhouse group All3Media acquired Objective Productions in order to expand its TV production and distribution.

+On 24 September 2015, Objective announced that they would undergo a creative restructure.

+On 17 December 2015, Objective announced that they had launched a factual entertainment label with Deborah Sargeant in which it was named Second Star Productions.
+However, on 22 April 2022, after the departure of Deborah Sargeant, the founder of Second Star Productions, Objective Media Group folded Second Star into Betty TV.

+On 6 January 2016, Objective joined forces with Moira Ross to launch entertainment label Panda Television.

+On 18 January 2023, Objective and its parent company All3Media announced that they had sold producer Main Event Media, which was founded by Jimmy Fox in 2017, to Religion of Sports in an exclusive production deal with the latter now being a production arm under the former.

 Companies

-Part of All3media, Objective Media Group is composed of the following companies:
+Part of All3media, Objective Media Group is led by Layla Smith and is composed of the following companies: